laravel/docs/routing.md

 <a name="redirect-routes"></a>
 ### Redirect Routes

 If you are defining a route that redirects to another URI, you may use the `Route::redirect` method.
-This method provides a convenient short-cut so that you do not have to define a full route or controller for performing a simple redirect:
+This method provides a convenient shortcut so that you do not have to define a full route or controller for performing a simple redirect:

     Route::redirect('/here', '/there', 301);

 <a name="view-routes"></a>
 ### View Routes

 If your route only needs to return a view, you may use the `Route::view` method.
-Like the `redirect` method, this method provides a simple short-cut so that you do not have to define a full route or controller.
+Like the `redirect` method, this method provides a simple shortcut so that you do not have to define a full route or controller.
 The `view` method accepts a URI as its first argument and a view name as its second argument.
 In addition, you may provide an array of data to pass to the view as an optional third argument:

     Route::view('/welcome', 'welcome');